PLASTIC WASTE MANAGEMENT (Second Amendment) Rules, 2021

-Plastic has many uses, and due to its the physical and chemical properties leads to huge commercial use and success.
-The indiscriminate disposal of plastic has however become a major environmental threat.
-In particular, the plastic carrying bags are the main contributors to littered waste and, every year, millions of plastic bags end up in the atmosphere vis-à-vis the soil, water bodies, rivers etc it takes an average of one thousand years to decompose completely.
-Therefore, the Plastic Waste (Management and Handling) Regulations, 2011 were notified in 2011, which included plastic waste management, to tackle the problem of scientific plastic waste management.
-In violation of the earlier Plastic Waste (Management and Handling) Regulations, 2011 the government notified the Plastic Waste Management Regulations, 2016.
+Plastic has many uses, and due to its physical and chemical properties, it leads to huge commercial use and success.
+The indiscriminate disposal of plastic has, however, become a major environmental threat.
+In particular, the plastic carrying bags are the main contributors to littered waste, and every year, millions of plastic bags end up in the atmosphere, vis-à-vis the soil, water bodies, rivers, etc It takes an average of one thousand years to decompose completely.
+Therefore, the Plastic Waste (Management and Handling) Regulations, 2011 were notified in 2011, which included plastic waste management, to tackle the problem of plastic waste management.
+In violation of the earlier Plastic Waste (Management and Handling) Regulations, 2011, the government notified the Plastic Waste Management Regulations, 2016.

 Objective: